MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-deploy-linux-vm.md

 This article describes how to deploy Linux shielded virtual machines (VMs) in System Center Virtual Machine Manager (VMM).

 ## Procedure to shield a Linux VM

 Windows Server 2016 introduced the concept of a shielded VM for Windows OS-based virtual machines.
 Shielded VMs provide protection against malicious administrator actions when the VM's data is at rest or when untrusted software is running on Hyper-V hosts.
 [Learn more](guarded-deploy-vm.md).

 With Windows Server version 1709, Hyper-V introduced support for provisioning Linux shielded VMs.

 ## Shield a Linux VM

+To shield a Linux VM, follow these steps:

 1. Create a signed template disk.
 2. Create a Linux shielded VM template in VMM.